-Disclosure of the expected impact of initial application of IFRS 17 in accordance with IAS 8 is a new key audit matter this year.
+Disclosure of the expected impact of initial application of IFRS 17 in accordance with IAS 8 (Group) and Recoverability of the Company's investments in Group undertakings (Parent) are new key audit matters this year.
 Otherwise, the key audit matters below are consistent with last year.

-Key audit matter How our audit addressed the key audit matter Valuation of insurance contract liabilities Longevity Methodology and Assumptions (Group and Parent) As disclosed in note E.2 Reinsurance assets/liabilities and E.3 Insurance contract liabilities The procedures to assess the appropriateness of the longevity assumptions used in the valuation of insurance contract liabilities includes the following: Annuitant mortality and specifically longevity improvement is inherently uncertain and continues to be an area of judgement.
+Key audit matter How our audit addressed the key audit matter Valuation of insurance contract liabilities - Longevity Methodology and Assumptions (Group) As disclosed in note E.2 Reinsurance assets/liabilities and E.3 Insurance contract liabilities The procedures to assess the appropriateness of the longevity assumptions used in the valuation of insurance contract liabilities includes the following: Annuitant mortality and specifically longevity improvement is inherently uncertain and continues to be an area of judgement.
 The potential impact of the ongoing COVID-19 pandemic on longevity also involves significant expert judgement.
 Understood and tested the governance process and relevant key controls in place to determine the longevity assumptions; Management utilises the Group's own historic experience and available market data in the calculation of the appropriate assumptions.
 For the rate of mortality improvement, this includes the latest model and datasets from the Continuous Mortality Investigation (CMI) bureau, CMI 2021.
 Assessed the methodologies used to derive the mortality assumptions and the appropriateness of expert judgements used.
-For example, the derivation of the mortality assumptions, appropriateness of experience data, the selection and parameterisation of the CMI model including the calibration of parameters (e.g. smoothing parameter, long-term rate) and choice of base mortality table, and the determination of the prudential margin applied; Whilst the Group manages the extent of its exposure to longevity risk through reinsurance, we consider the longevity assumptions underpinning insurance contract liabilities to be a key audit matter, especially given the mono-line nature of the Group's insurance business.
-Compared the longevity assumptions selected by the Group against those used by their peers; Considered management's assessment of the potential impact of the COVID-19 pandemic on longevity assumptions; and Assessed the disclosure of the longevity assumptions and the associated financial impact on the liabilities arising from changes in these assumptions over 2022.
-Based on the audit procedures performed and evidence obtained, we consider the longevity assumptions used in the valuation of Insurance contract liabilities to be appropriate.
+For example, the derivation of the mortality assumptions, appropriateness of experience data, the selection and parameterisation of the CMI model including the calibration of parameters (e.g. smoothing parameter, long-term rate) and choice of base mortality table, and the determination of the prudential margin applied;